Honorary Doctorate - 2010

 David's activity since retiring has been far from sedate.
 He continues to be involved in football, sports administration and various charities.
 He is a member of the International Football Association Board (responsible for football's Laws throughout the world) and the UEFA's referees committee; he holds various FA posts, including Chairman of the FA Referees' Committee, is President of the Referees' Association and Chairman of the Association of Elite Sports Officials.

-In recent years, through these activities, David has become involved in various ways with Sheffield Hallam University's Centre for Sport and Exercise Science (CSES) in the Faculty of Health and Wellbeing.
+In recent years, through these activities, David has become involved in various ways with Sheffield Hallam University's Centre for Sport and Exercise Science (CSES) in the College of Health, Wellbeing and Life Sciences.
 David is a Board member of the Professional Game Match Officials Limited (PGMOL) who work closely with the CSES in joint research and he continues to work with the University in the development and training of elite football referees in England.